-Pick corn after silks have turned brown and become dry.
+- Pick corn after silks have turned brown and become dry.
 Ears should be plump and full to the touch and green.
 Kernels visible at the tip of the ear should be full-sized and yellow or white.

-If you must pick corn during the heat of the day, immediately plunge the ears into cold water or put them on ice for about 30 minutes.
+- If you must pick corn during the heat of the day, immediately plunge the ears into cold water or put them on ice for about 30 minutes.
 This will slow the conversion of sugars to starch.

-Most corn plants will yield two ears per stalk.
+- Most corn plants will yield two ears per stalk.
 A second ear will appear after the first and will be smaller than the first.
 Some hybrid varieties may yield more than two ears per stalk.

-How to Store Corn:
+How to Store Corn

-Corn for fresh use: For fresh eating, corn should be cooked as soon after harvest as possible—within an hour or two for best flavor.
+- Corn for fresh use: For fresh eating, corn should be cooked as soon after harvest as possible—within an hour or two for the best flavor.
 Don’t remove the husks until you are ready to cook.
 You can store unhusked corn in the refrigerator for up to a week.
 Most varieties will keep in the refrigerator for up to one week.

-Freezing corn: Corn freezes well after blanching.
+- Freezing corn: Corn freezes well after blanching.
 You can blanch and freeze corn either on or off the cob.
 For freezing or canning, place ears in 1 gallon of boiling water and blanch for 3 minutes after the water returns to a boil.
 Cool ears and cut kernels from cob at about three-fourths of the depth of kernel.
 Do not scrape the cob.

-Canning corn: Can corn using a pressure cooker.
+- Canning corn: Can corn using a pressure cooker.
 Wash jars.
-Prepare lids according to manufacturer’s instructions.
+Prepare lids according to the manufacturer’s instructions.
 Can whole-kernel corn in pints or quarts.
 Cream-style corn must be packed in half-pint or pint jars only.

 - Pickling corn: Immature ears can be pickled.